 Click here for the housing selection timeline for new first year students.

-Incoming graduate students will receive information about housing selection the week of June 8, 2021.
+Incoming graduate students will receive information about housing selection in May 2023.

 Do I get to select my own roommate or are roommates randomly assigned?

 New students are able to select their own roommates.
-Roommates can be found and selected on the Student Life Portal, which incoming students will have access to beginning on May 17.
+Roommates can be found and selected on the Housing Portal, which incoming students will have access to beginning on May 3.
 For more information about roommates and how to find a roommate, click here.

 If you do not select a roommate, the other bed space available in that room will be available for someone else to select during their timeslot.